jmike/naomi/Database-API.md

 ### <a name="connect-event" href="#connect-event">@</a>connect

-@connect is emitted when database connection is established.
+Event "connect" is emitted when database connection is established.

 ### <a name="disconnect-event" href="#disconnect-event">@</a>disconnect

-@disconnect is emitted when database is disconnected.
+Event "disconnect" is emitted when database is disconnected.

 ### <a name="ready-event" href="#ready-event">@</a>ready

-@ready is emitted when db tables are ready to use, i.e. have loaded metadata in memory.
+Event "ready" is emitted when db tables are ready to use, i.e. have loaded metadata in memory.